 During each year of service, the employer must grant employees under the age of 30 leave of up to one working week for the purpose of carrying out unpaid leadership, care or advisory activities in connection with extracurricular youth work for cultural or social organisations and for related initial and ongoing training (article 329(e)(1) of the Code of Obligations).
+The employee does not receive pay during this time.
+A different arrangement may be made in favour of the employee (article 329(e)(2) of the Code of Obligations).
 After giving birth, a female employee is entitled to maternity leave of at least 14 weeks (article 329(f) of the Code of Obligations).
 During this period, the employer is, in principle, exempt from the obligation to pay wages as the employee generally receives benefits from the compulsory maternity insurance (article 16(b) of the Loss of Earnings Act).
+An employee who is the legal father of a child at the time of its birth or who becomes the legal father within the following six months is entitled to paternity leave of two weeks.
+Paternity leave must be taken within six months of the birth of the child and can be taken either by the week or by the day (article 329(g) of the Code of Obligations).
+If the legal conditions are met, the father receives compensation for loss of earnings during paternity leave pursuant to the Loss of Earnings Act (article 16(i) of the Loss of Earnings Act).

+The employee is further entitled to paid leave for the time necessary to care for a family member, domestic partner or partner with a health impairment.
+However, the leave shall not exceed three days per occurrence and 10 days per year (article 329(h) of the Code of Obligations).